shreyakumari5100-hash/git-demo/README.md

 # git-demo
-This is my first demo work at github.
+This is my first demo work at Github.